mshlis/mshlis.github.io/_posts/.ipynb_checkpoints/2019-10-21-HackUmassMentor-checkpoint.md

 #### Hack Umass
 I was a mentor.
 This just includes being available for groups that have questions or need any other form of help.
 The group of mentors included a diverse set of volunteers with skills spanning a variety of realms of hardware and software.
 Unfortunately there was over 850 participants and not nearly as many mentors.
 So sometimes you're left with groups requiring assistance in a domain you dont know much about.
 This is what I want to focus on.
 Over 50% of the questions I ended up with regarded microcontrollers.
-During my degree in computer engineering I was no stranger to working with microcontrollers but its been a while and it definitely was not my expertise. *So how can I help a group of students if I dont know the answer myself?*
+During my degree in computer engineering I was no stranger to working with microcontrollers but its been a while and it definitely was not my expertise. **So how can I help a group of students if I dont know the answer myself?** Luckily accross many domains alot of the same debugging procedures apply.
+These include the usual suspects

+ * Is it software?
+You have a debugger?
+     - No debugger means use print statements
+     - Sometimes print statements may just be easier (I know this is sacriledge to say, but its case to case in my opinion)
+     - Check versioning
+     - Test components seperately if possible with drivers/stubs (this may be expensive given the time frame, but sometimes you can build these as you go)

+ * Google the error
+     - Include errors that link to the exernal issues
+     - Include version / meta info depending on the error
+     - Use possible solutions / tutorials found

+ * When using a tutorial
+     - Make sure anything you do is reversable! (because it worked for someone else doesnt mean it will for you, and you maybe could make it worse!)
+     - If one tutorial does not solve it for you, undo the changes before finding another -- sometimes solutions conflict

+ * Could it be the hardware?
+     - Noone wants to blame the hardware, seems like a cowardly scapegoat, but sometimes it really is!
+     - Check components one by one if possible (drivers/stubs, voltmeter, ampmeter, replace the part, etc..)

+These are just a handful of paths, but alot of the time its adaptive.
+Errors can by tricky and sometimes multi faceted, so it is case by case but alot of the time this pseudo-road map will get you far.
+Also as a mentor, sometimes adding a new perspective adds something.
+Im sure everyone has done this: you begin a group project and everyone has their own ideas, but eventually you converge on a concept and a path but once there, you all are so focused on that, that you arent pay attention to some obvious avenues-- same is true for any form of group based problem solving.

+Overall it was a great weekend.
+I got my chance to goto pita pocket (best restaurant in all of amherst with greatest falafel on this side of the planet) and saw my friends while meeting a ton of awesome people.
+Seeing so many people working on such amazing projects is always inspiring and always gets you revved up!
+It was a wonderful experience and I hope to be there again next year.